sdiehl28/baseball-analytics/README.md

 ### Retrosheet

-The play-by-play data will be downloaded from: http://www.retrosheet.org/events/{year}eve.zip
+The play-by-play data will be downloaded for each year at: http://www.retrosheet.org/events/{year}eve.zip

 The retrosheet_download script will put these in: `../data/retrosheet/raw`